Michaelangel007/apple2_count_million/README.md

 Other problems include:

-* It includes your typical _"No Shit, Sherlock!"_ crappy verbose commenting
+* It includes your typical _"No Shit, Sherlock!"_ crappy verbose commenting.

 We are going to change the range above (0 - 99,999,999) to (1 - 1,000,000) since on c.s.a2 this similar problem was asked: